IBM/cics-bundle-gradle/README.md

         }
     }
     ```
-1. To include non-Java-based bundle parts, put the bundle part files in the src/main/resources directory.
+1. To include non-Java-based bundle parts, put the bundle part files in the `src/main/bundleParts` directory.
 Files in this directory will be automatically included in the CICS bundle, and supported types will have a <define> element added to the CICS bundle's cics.xml.
+The location of this directory can be configured in the `cicsBundle` extension.
+The configured directory is relative to `src/main/`.
+    ```gradle
+    cicsBundle {
+        build {
+            bundlePartsDirectory = 'myBundleParts'
+        }
+    }
+    ```
 1. Invoke the `build` task in your build.
 It builds the CICS bundle with its contained bundle parts, and packages it as a zip file.
     ```
     ./gradlew build